 Article XI – Budget and Finance, Legislative, Scholarship, and Public Relations and Marketing Committees and Representatives

-11-1.
-The Budget and Finance, Legislative, Scholarship and Public Relations and Marketing Committees and Representatives report to the Executive Board through the Executive Director and perform services for the Association as directed by the Executive Board.
+11-1A Scholarship and Public Relations and Marketing Committees and Representatives report to the Executive Board through the Executive Director and perform services for the Association as directed by the Executive Board.

 11-2.
 There shall be committees/representatives, which are appointed by the Executive Director, with the consultation of the Officers, to perform specific services for the Association.
 These committees shall report to the Executive Board through the Executive Director.